This post is a guest piece from our friends at Empire Flippers.

 The average sale price of an FBA listing on our marketplace in 2020 was $538,741 at a 28.5X multiple.
 By 2021, that amount had skyrocketed to $1,246,759 at a 40X multiple.
 That 231% increase in sales price makes it easy to understand the appeal of an exit right now.

-But how are they figuring out how much their businesses are worth?
+But how are they figuring out their Amazon FBA business valuation?

 Let’s take a look at the formula used to value businesses, how multiples are determined, and how it all fits together.